OpenMx/OpenMx/docs/source/TimeSeries_Matrix.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 The following code contains all of the components of our model.
 Before running a model, the OpenMx library must be loaded into R using either the ``require()`` or ``library()`` function.
-All objects required for estimation (data, matrices, and an objective function) are included in their functions.
+All objects required for estimation (data, matrices, an expectation function, and a fit function) are included in their functions.
 This code uses the ``mxModel`` function to create an ``MxModel`` object, which we will then run.

 .. code-block:: r